gauravbhand1611/oms-documentation/documents/analytics/README.md

-## Analytics
+---
+description: >-
+    Learn about HotWax's reporting.
+---

-Hotwax has various BI Reports that clients use to monitor operations and make data-driven decisions.
+HotWax has various BI Reports that clients use to monitor operations and make data-driven decisions.

 ## Topics